-What is this and why is it important to you?
+What is this, and why is it important to you?
 Systems of Insight involves taking business discipline and technology to harness insights and turn your data into action.
-As Brian Hopkins, Analyst at Forrester said, “Systems of insight deliver what Big Data cannot — effective action through insights-driven software; after all, that’s the only thing firms really care about.”
-As you can tell from the diagram, typically the more data you have, the more business agility you can accomplish.
-But be careful not confuse business agility with simply doing analysis faster, and using more data with simply giving access to data.
+As Brian Hopkins, Analyst at Forrester, said, “Systems of insight delivers what Big Data cannot — effective action through insights-driven software; after all, that’s the only thing firms really care about.”
+As you can tell from the diagram, typically, the more data you have, the more business agility you can accomplish.
+But be careful not to confuse business agility with simply doing analysis faster and using more data by simply giving access to data.

 There’s much more to each of these dimensions you need to understand and embrace if you’re going to gain true Systems of Insight.
 Let’s look at five steps you can take to create Systems of Insight that use more data and drive business agility.

 Simply putting all your data in a big pile on Hadoop won’t solve your problems.
 This is one major reason why data lake projects fail and why Gartner predicts that through 2018, 90 percent of data lakes will be useless.